alexoiik/alexoiik.github.io/README.md

 - Languages used: HTML, CSS and JavaScript.
 - This website designed with the help of [BootstrapMade](https://bootstrapmade.com/) (using Personal v5.3.1 template).
 - Using the simple permissive license of [MIT](LICENSE).
-- Project's rights under the [BootstrapMade license information](https://bootstrapmade.com/license/).
+- Templates's rights under the [BootstrapMade license information](https://bootstrapmade.com/license/).
-- Template used &amp; edited by me according to my needs, with the aim of creating my personal website.
+- Website created &amp; edited by me according to my needs, with the aim of creating my personal website.